johninamillion/sae__wbd5100-0322__php-oop-cms/README.md

 ### Setup Database

-Create a new database with the help of phpmyadmin and import all tables stored in the **sql** folder.
+Create a new database with the help of phpmyadmin and import all tables stored in the `/sql` folder.

 Edit the **config.php** and fill in your database credentials.